-What will company holiday parties look like in 2021?
+What will company holiday parties look like in the post-COVID era?

-Despite an initial revival of in-person events this year, few tech companies will host in-person holiday celebrations in an effort to protect the health of their teams.
+Despite an initial revival of in-person events this year, many companies still won’t host in-person holiday celebrations in an effort to protect the health of their teams.
 Instead, more brands will host virtual holiday parties this year, in which the usual festivities like a gift exchange, holiday games, and company messages are coordinated through an online event platform—and we expect to see some incredibly inventive celebrations.

 To help you adapt your company holiday party for an online environment, let’s explore how to host a virtual holiday party that your team will actually want to join.